antonytuff/antonytuff.github.io/content/posts/HTB_Manager.md

 - `SQL2019` (database Server)
 - `Users` (domain users)

-Wait....What is xp_dirtree???
+Wait….
-xp_dirtree is an extended stored procedure in Microsoft SQL Server that allows you to list the contents of a directory on the file system.
+*What is xp_dirtree???* : xp_dirtree is an extended stored procedure in Microsoft SQL Server that allows you to list the contents of a directory on the file system.
 It is part of the xp_cmdshell family of extended stored procedures, which are used to execute operating system commands from within SQL Serv.
-With it we can be able to retrieve a list of files and subdirectories within a specified directory.
+With it we can be able to retrieve a list of files and subdirectories within a specified directory

 Exploring directories and files on the server as shown below;